How to Make a Marinade

 If you cooked your marinade (not necessary, but sometimes it can help to blend the flavors), let it cool before pouring it over your meat.
 And while the meat is soaking, keep it in the refrigerator.
 If you want to speed the process of marinating beef, pork or lamb (which take longer to marinate properly), bring them to room temperature, coat them with the marinade, and then massage it in.
 But you don’t want to leave your meat sitting out at room temperature for hours.
 And on a related point…

 This is important.
-Once your beef, chicken, pork, whatever has been soaking in a marinade, throw that marinade away—it is not safe to use.
+Once your meat is done soaking in a marinade, throw that marinade away—it is not safe to use.
 When you first make the marinade, divide it in half and save half to use for basting or making a pan sauce.
+Also check out how to make the best steak marinade.

 Ditch the aluminum